 21st Century Scholars

 Indiana’s 21st Century Scholars is a needs- and performance-based program that provides students the opportunity to earn up to a four-year scholarship at an Indiana college or university.
-Hoosier students who meet income criteria can enroll during their 7th- or 8th-grade year of middle school.
+Hoosier students who meet income criteria by being enrolled in free/reduced lunch during their 7th- or 8th-grade year of middle school will be automatically signed up for the 21st Century Scholars program.
+Students whose families meet the income guidelines, but are not enrolled in free/reduced lunch may still apply through their ScholarTrack account.
 Students commit to maintaining academic success, remaining drug and alcohol free, and completing college-preparation activities.
 Please contact your student's school counselor with any questions.

 For Program Details and to Apply Online, Click HERE